Selling a Business: The Earn Out

 The seller believes the business, due to a contract she is about to sign with a new client or customer, will increase annual growth over the next five years to 15% from 10%.

 The parties could agree that the buyer would pay a base price based on a valuation determined by the historical earnings of the business but, if the business enjoys the additional growth projected by the seller, the buyer would paid more.
 The acquisition agreement would be structured so that, if certain milestones or targets are reached or exceeded, usually on some agreed-upon schedule, the purchase price would be increased in ladder-like fashion and the seller is entitled to additional payment.
 This arrangement can continue for several years.

 We’ve launched a coaching program specifically tailored to Realtors that want to sell businesses, business owners and to anyone that wants to become a business broker.

 If you’d like to learn more, email me at jo*@Wo*******************.com

 A related situation is where a compromise would allow the parties to bridge their different expectations with regard to the valuation of the target company and thus avoid the monumentally undesirable result of the entire transaction heading into the toilet.

 This week’s “Searching For” item comes from our colleagues in the United Kingdom with a client searching for an accountancy within about 75 miles (120 Km) north or west of London.
-If any of you know of something that might fit, please let me know.

 I’ll be back with you again next Monday.
 In the meantime, I hope you have a safe and profitable week.